smeraaldo/smeraaldo.github.io/site/Fortran.md

 Since April 2024, Fortran has ranked among the top ten languages in the TIOBE index, a measure of the popularity of programming languages.

-Below you can find example of writing 'Hello World' in Fortran and here some [additional information](https://en.wikipedia.org/wiki/Fortran)
+Here you can find some [additional information](https://en.wikipedia.org/wiki/Fortran) and below example of writing 'Hello World' in _Fortran_:

 ![Hello_World](https://c8.alamy.com/comp/2GK07G2/fortran-language-hello-world-program-sample-in-editor-window-illustration-2GK07G2.jpg)